 How To Apply

 The Foundation has two grant cycles per year.
 Grants in the Education program area are made in the first half of the year, and grants in the Employment, Entrepreneurship, and Food Security programs are made in the second half of the year.
-Applications begin with a Letter of Inquiry (LOI), deadlines for which are outlined below.
-Those who are invited will then submit a full proposal.
+Applications begin with a Letter of Inquiry (LOI) that asks for a brief history of your organization, a brief description of the project for which you are seeking support, and the amount that you would like to request.
+Some of the organizations submitting LOIs are then invited to submit full proposals.

 • For the Education program area:

-• For the Employment, Entrepreneurship, and Food Security program areas:
+• For the Employment, Entrepreneurship, and Food Security program areas, 2026 deadlines will be available soon.